Most Searched Bailiff Company Guides#

 Follow these steps to protect your rights:

-5. Contact a Debt Advisor - Call immediately for free advice.
-An IVA can stop all enforcement action.
+Contact a Debt Advisor - Call immediately for free advice.
+An approved IVA or another formal option may stop enforcement for included debts.

 Remember: Bailiffs need your cooperation.
 Without entry to your home, they cannot seize goods.
 They may pressure you, but you don’t have to let them in for most debts.